 To find out if the TRAIL+ programme is right for you, check out our list of frequently asked questions.

 - A one-year, intensive graduate programme (can also be taken part-time)

 - Teaching and guidance from leading scholars and practitioners

 - The latest research developments in international trade and investment regulation, and economics

-- The opportunity to join a vibrant WTI alumni network with almost 500 members worldwide
+- The opportunity to join a vibrant WTI alumni network with over 500 members worldwide

 - Strong networks and mentoring programmes to help students secure internships and entry-level positions

 - Hands-on training for communicating to both policy and academic audiences

 What you bring